brite-code/brite/docs/spec/src/patterns.md

 ## Qualified Pattern

-QualifiedPattern :
-  - BindingIdentifier `.` Identifier
-  - QualifiedPattern `.` Identifier
+QualifiedPattern : BindingIdentifier `.` QualifiedIdentifier

 A {QualifiedPattern} resolves to a class in the current scope and matches values which are an instance of that class.